jleeson/rollup-plugin-import-css/README.md

 If your build uses code splitting via dynamic imports or multiple entry points, this plugin will combine all css imports into a single file.

+This plugin respects the import order of your css files.

 ---

 ## Options